 12. Mountain Biking

 Bikers of all levels can find a fun and challenging single-track mountain biking trail within the Ridgway Area Trail system, which offers easy access from Ouray and nearby Ridgway.
-In addition to biking, Ridgway is rife with recreational opportunities such as hiking, four-wheeling, boating, fishing, swimming, rafting, cross-country skiing, and hot air balloon rides.
+In addition to biking, Ridgway is rife with recreational opportunities such as exploring hiking trails, four-wheeling, boating, fishing, swimming, rafting, cross-country skiing, and hot air balloon rides.